 ku.oc.noopsrehtewdj@8715p(0121) 711 5180

-Large, modern, open-plan pub serving 2 regular ales and a varying range of up to 6 guest beers, often including local brewers such as Purity and Silhill.
+Large, modern, open-plan pub serving 3 regular ales and a varying range of up to 5 guest beers, often including Salopian and local Silhill beers.
 The current manager is an enthusiastic real ale proponent.
 Food is standard Wetherspoon's fare - breakfast is available daily from 7 am.
 The pub can get very busy on Friday and Saturday nights.
-The pub is on the site of an old coaching inn, which became a private residence known as Silhill House in the 1820's, demolished in 1926.